wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ### Bulk actions handling

 The plugin provides a way to handle bulk actions for custom models.
 By default, it already supports the `Delete` action.
-You can add your own custom bulk actions handler by creating a function following the naming convention `mbct_{$action}_bulk_action`.
-Please note that the action name are auto convert to lowercase and use underscores instead of hyphens in order to match with PHP function.

-For example, this code adds a new a custom bulk action `my_action` with a handler:
+To add more custom bulk actions, you can use the `mbct_{$model}_bulk_actions` filter.
+This filter accepts an array of bulk actions.
+The key is the action name, and the value is the action label.

 ```php
 add_filter( 'mbct_transaction_bulk_actions', function ( $actions ) {